Netnod/robust-tjanst/README.md

 # How to contribute

 At this point we are looking for general feedback of the idea, input on minimum level of tests/requirements.
-If you want to contribute to the code, please bare with us - the codebase is still very young.
+If you want to contribute to the code, please bear with us - the codebase is still very young.
 With that said, what we really would love at this point is to get your help to produce tests.
 Look at the [example tests](packages/tests) to get started.

 If you find any bugs or have ideas we are super happy for [issues](issues) or even [pull requests](pulls).